valued-app/valued.rb/valued-client/README.md

 By default, this library will send events to Valued out of band to not unnecessarily block your business logic.
 The only exception is if a test environment is detected, in which case the HTTP requests will be sent synchronously.

-You have control this behavior by setting a custom `executor`:
+You can control this behavior by setting a custom `executor`:

 ``` ruby
 # use a fixed threadpool